kosli-dev/cli/docs.merkely.com/content/client_reference/kosli_assert_github-pullrequest.md

 ---
-title: "merkely assert github-pullrequest"
+title: "kosli assert github-pullrequest"
 ---

-## merkely assert github-pullrequest
+## kosli assert github-pullrequest

 Assert if a Github pull request for the commit which produces an artifact exists.